 Three journalists were put in jail on contempt of court charges after publishing articles criticizing a local judge, leading to the Supreme Court case Craig v.
 Harney in 1947.
 In this photo, the journalists join Nueces County Sheriff John Harney for coffee in the jail's kitchen.
 The journalists (from left) are reporter Tom Mulvaney, Managing Editor Bob McCracken, and Publisher Conway C. Craig.
 (Photo by Kay McCracken, Corpus Christi Caller-Times)

 In Craig v.
-Harney, 331 U.S. 367 (1947), the Supreme Court cited freedom of speech and press grounds to overturn a criminal contempt of court conviction against a publisher, an editorial writer, and a newspaper reporter for stories they ran about a case being tried by a local judge who was a layman.
-The trial judge had concluded that the writings improperly had been designed to influence his decision in the pending case, and a Texas court of criminal appeals had agreed.
+Harney, 331 U.S. 367 (1947), the Supreme Court cited freedom of speech and freedom of press to overturn a criminal contempt of court conviction against a publisher, an editorial writer, and a newspaper reporter in Corpus Christi, Texas, for stories they ran critical of a local judge.